RailsFails/user_stories/README.md

 2.a no changes

-3.a Story for each tool
+3.a Story for each design tool
-3.a Story for each tool
+3.b Story for each design tool
-3.a Story for each tool
+3.c Story for each design tool
-3.a Story for each tool
+3.d Story for each design tool
-3.a Story for each tool
+3.e Story for each design tool
-3.a Story for each tool
+3.f Story for each design tool

+4.a Friendslist
+4.b image sharing

+5a. image share other social networks

+6.a image rating
+6.b image comments

+7.a message delivery